-SUBJECT: ABANDONED OR UNATTENDED CHILDREN

-- 1.10.1 If a charity worker becomes aware of children left abandoned or unattended on casino facility property, the charity worker must notify casino security immediately. - 1.10.2 Information regarding abandoned or unattended children on casino facility property may be found in Section 3.2 of the CTCOG.
+SOBJECT: ABANDONED OR UNATTENDED CHILDREN POLICY 1.10.1 If a charity worker becomes aware of children left abandoned or unattended on casino facility property, the charity worker must notify casino security immediately.
+1.10.2 Information regarding abandoned or unattended children on casino facility property may be found in Section 3.2 of the CTCOG .

 SUBJECT: MINORS

+POLICY

-1.11.1 A licensed charity must not use minors as charity workers for a casino.
+1.11.1 A licensed casino. charity must not use minors as charity workers for a